Learn about the basic concepts you should understand before loading data into an Oracle Database using SQL*Loader.

 Loading LOBs for details on using SQL*Loader control file data definition language to load these LOB types

-A partitioned object in an Oracle database is a table or index consisting of partitions (pieces) that have been grouped, typically by common logical attributes.
+A partitioned object in Oracle Database instances is a table or index consisting of partitions (pieces) that have been grouped, typically by common logical attributes.
 For example, sales data for a particular year might be partitioned by month.
 The data for each month is stored in a separate partition of the sales table.
-Each partition is stored in a separate segment of the database and can have different physical attributes.
+Each partition is stored in a separate segment of the database, and can have different physical attributes.